Annie (1982 film): Writing

 Sobieski, who wrote the screenplay, introduced major differences between the stage musical and the film adaptation.
-In the stage musical, it is Christmas when Miss Hannigan, Rooster and Lily are caught at the Warbucks mansion by the United States Secret Service thus foiling their plan to kidnap Annie, while in the film (due to summertime shooting) Annie is kidnapped and on the eve of the Fourth of July, leading to Warbucks organizing a citywide search and a climactic ending on the B&O Bridge.
-Punjab and The Asp, Warbucks's servants/bodyguards, from the original comic strip, appear in the film in supporting roles.
+In the stage musical, it is Christmas when Miss Agatha Hannigan, Rooster Hannigan and Lily St. Regis are caught at the Warbucks mansion by the United States Secret Service thus foiling their plan to kidnap Annie, while in the film (due to summertime shooting) Annie (Aileen Quinn) is kidnapped and on the eve of the Fourth of July, leading to Oliver Warbucks (Albert Finney) organizing a citywide search and a climactic ending on the Former Erie Railroad Bridge.
+Punjab and The Asp, Warbucks' servants/bodyguards from the original comic strip, appear in the film in supporting roles played by Geoffrey Holder and Roger Minami.

-Miss Hannigan's redemption at the end is also a new development on the part of the film – in the musical, Miss Hannigan briefly balks at Rooster's intention to make Annie "disappear" with his switchblade, but is soon lured by his promises of a life on Easy Street.
-In Meehan's 1980 novelization, Miss Hannigan shows no qualms whatsoever about Annie being killed.
-In both of these media, Miss Hannigan ends up being arrested alongside Rooster and Lily at the Warbucks mansion.
+Miss Hannigan (Carol Burnett)'s redemption at the end in which she tries to save Annie from Rooster (Tim Curry) changed the usual ending of the musical to that date.
+In the stage musical, Miss Hannigan is always portrayed as fully aware that Rooster intends to kill Annie, and is arrested with Rooster and Lily at the end at Warbucks' mansion.
+In Thomas Meehan's 1980 novelization, Miss Hannigan shows no qualms whatsoever about Annie being killed.

 The film also featured five new songs, "Dumb Dog", "Sandy", "Let's Go to the Movies", "Sign" and "We Got Annie", and cut "We'd like to Thank You, Herbert Hoover", "N.Y.C", "You Won't Be an Orphan for Long", "Something Was Missing", "Annie" and "New Deal for Christmas".
 In addition, the song "Maybe" has two reprises whereas "Little Girls" and "Easy Street" do not.

 Martin Charnin, the lyricist of Annie, was not impressed with the cinematic interpretation.
 In a 1996 interview, he dismissed the adaptation and its production.
 "The movie distorted what this musical was", Charnin reported.
 "And we were culpable for the reason that we did not exercise any kind of creative control because we sold the rights for a considerable amount of money."
-Charnin even said that Huston, who had never directed a musical before, and producer Ray Stark made major changes in the film that destroyed the essence of Annie.
-Warbucks, played by Finney, "was an Englishman who screamed".
-Hannigan, played by Burnett, was "a man-crazy drunk", and Annie was "cute-ed up".
+Charnin said that Huston, who had never directed a musical before, and producer Ray Stark made major changes in the film that destroyed the essence of Annie.
+Warbucks, "was an Englishman who screamed".
+Hannigan, as played by Burnett, was "a man-crazy drunk", and Annie was "cute-ed up".
 Worse, the emotional relationship between Annie and Warbucks was distorted.
 They even downplayed the hit song "Tomorrow" because "Stark thought it was corny".